Pascagoula

 The Pascagoula (also Pascoboula, Pacha-Ogoula, Pascagola, Pascaboula, Paskaguna) were an indigenous group living in coastal Mississippi on the Pascagoula River.

-The name Pascagoula is a Mobilian Jargon term meaning "bread people".
-Choctaw native Americans using the name Pascagoula are named after the words for "bread nation".
-The Biloxi called them Pascoboula.
+The name Pascagoula is a Choctaw term meaning "bread eater".
+Choctaw native Americans using the name Pascagoula are named after the words for "bread eaters".

 History

 Pierre Le Moyne d'Iberville encountered the tribe in 1699 and was impressed by the beauty of Pascagoula women.

-According to local Euro-American legend, the peace-loving tribe walked single file into the Singing River (now known as the Pascagoula River) because the local Biloxi tribe were planning to attack.
+According to local Euro-American legend, the peace-loving tribe walked single file into the river because the local Biloxi tribe were planning to attack.
 Anola, a Biloxi "princess", eloped with the Pascagoula chief Altama, although she was engaged to a Biloxi chieftain.
 Anola's angry would-be husband led his soldiers into battle with the Pascagoula.
 Outnumbered and fearing enslavement by the Biloxi, the tribe joined hands and walked into the river singing a death song.
 The river became known as the "Singing River" because of this death song, which reportedly can still be heard at night.